-Join Gaeton Laprade for an in-depth discussion in this video Applying color with the Paint Roller, part of Up and Running with ArtRage.
+Join Gaeton Laprade for an in-depth discussion in this video Applying color with the Paint Roller, part of Learning ArtRage.

 - So we have Roller Forest open from our examples in the example 4 folder, and you'll see I have a finished version of this loaded as a reference image down here.
 We're going to try to include this tree here in this painting while I show you the different effects for the roller.
 So I'm just going to open the Layer panel by clicking the Layer pod, and I'm going to add a new layer by clicking the Add New Layer button, and then I'm going to make sure I have the paint roller selected here in the Tool panel.
 Then I'm going to open the Settings panel by clicking the Settings pod.